Energy Market Analyst

 Round Table: Quantify national and sectoral impacts of the INDCs and the role of carbon pricing policies:

-Monday 14th November, Organized by Enerdata/I4CE/AFD (in French)
+Monday 14th November, Organised by Enerdata/I4CE/AFD (in French)

 Round Table: Energy efficiency: The direct pathway towards sustainable energy

-Thursday 17th November, organized by Enerdata/ADEME/WEC (in French
+Thursday 17th November, organised by Enerdata/ADEME/WEC (in French

 This side event, for the first time, presents the World Energy Council (WEC) 2016 report entitled “energy efficiency: the pathway for sustainability”.
 It evaluates energy efficiency trends by sector and World region and highlights the main innovative energy efficiency policies and measures (P&Ms) implemented worldwide.